hrishav398/hrishav398.com.np/index.md

 Hey!
 I'm Hrishav 👋
 A data-driven problem solver with a background in computer engineering, applied research, and community impact.

 -   Master of Science in Computer Science, University of Toledo (May 2025)

-  -  Graduate Research Assistant at the Assured and Trusted Digital Microelectronics Lab, University of Toledo
+    -  Graduate Research Assistant at the Assured and Trusted Digital Microelectronics Lab
     -  Conducted research as part of a $30M AFRL-funded project, focusing on trust modeling for smart grids using fuzzy logic and blockchain
     -  Published 4 IEEE papers on Advanced Metering Infrastructure, Attribute-Based Access Control, and Zero Trust Architecture

 -  Maintained and analyzed the Management Information System for water resources data for over 1.4 million beneficiaries across 10 districts in rural Nepal